 Students in this program learn how to sterilize equipment, schedule appointments, take x-rays and educate patients about taking care of their teeth.
 Curriculum includes clinical experiences and a review course focusing on the dental assistant registration exam, which is administered by the Texas State Board of Dental Examiners.
 This is a non-credit program consisting of 332 clock hours.

 To be admitted into this 2-year program, students must pass a background check and submit proof of immunizations.
 Prerequisite courses in anatomy and physiology, sociology, composition and chemistry are also required.
 Once admitted, students enroll in coursework covering such topics as orofacial anatomy, dental radiology, medical microbiology, oral pathology and community dentistry.
 Clinical experiences are also required.

 University of Texas Health Science Center at Houston

 The University of Texas Health Science Center at Houston offers a variety of undergraduate, graduate and postgraduate degree programs through its School of Dentistry.
-Roughly 140 students are admitted to its dental hygiene and doctorate programs annually.
+Roughly 100 pre-doctoral students are admitted to the School of Dentistry each year.
 The school houses a number of facilities, including clinical treatment centers, laboratories and a Clinical Simulation and Learning Center.